jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

   kubectl get pods --show-labels
   ```

-* Apply [prod-sidecar-container-pod.yaml](prod-sidecar-container-pod.yaml) to create an identical pod with a different label:
+* Apply [prod-sidecar-container-pod.yaml](prod-sidecar-container-pod.yaml) to create a second pod with a different label:

   Top of `prod-sidecar-container-pod.yaml`:
   ```